 The poverty line defines a level of household consumption per adult below which a household is deemed to be poor.
-The poverty line used here is set with reference to a minimum food consumption basket, which was judged to offer the required number of calories for a Rwandan who was likely to be involved in physically demanding work, along with an allowance for non-food consumption.
+The poverty line used here is set with reference to a minimum food consumption basket, which was judged to offer the required number of calories required for a Rwandan who was likely to be involved in physically demanding work, along with an allowance for non-food consumption.
 An extreme poverty line was also set as the cost of buying the food consumption basket if nothing was spent on non-food at all; this line corresponds to RWF 83,000 and the poverty line corresponds to RWF 118,000.

-Figure 3.1 below presents the percentage of population classified into extremely poor, poor and non-poor.
-It shows that Gatsibo district ranks eleventh bottom country-wide with a lower percentage of extreme-poor and poor population categories.
-In Gatsibo district less than half of the population (43%) is poor (including extreme-poor).
+Figure 3.1 presents the percentage of population classified into extremely poor, poor and non-poor.
+It shows that Nyagatare district is ranked eighth from bottom country-wide by percentage of extreme-poor and poor2 population categories.
+These two categories represent almost 38% of the population in Nyagatare district.

-Only about 57% of the population in Gatsibo district is identified as non-poor; 24% are poor (excluding extreme-poor) and 18% extreme-poor.
+About 62.2% of the population in Nyagatare district is identified as non-poor, 18.7% as poor (excluding extreme-poor) and 19% as extreme-poor.